PaddlePaddle/VisualDL/docs/README.md

 ### Hyper Parameters

-Visualize the relationship between hyperparameters and key indicators of the model from multiple angles in a rich view, which is convenient for quickly determining the best hyperparameter combination and realizing efficient parameter adjustment.
+**Hyper Parameters** visualize the relationship between hyperparameters and model metrics (such as accuracy and loss) in a rich view, helping you identify the best hyperparameters in an efficient way.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/28444161/119247155-e9c0c280-bbb9-11eb-8175-58a9c7657a9c.gif" width="85%"/>